-DS200FECBG1A - Field Exciter Control Board
+DS200FECBG1A - Exciter Crowbar Control Board

 World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.